-In 2012, Dr Lyon was appointed a senior lecturer and consultant cardiologist at Royal Brompton Hospital.
+Dr Alexander Lyon is a consultant cardiologist at the Royal Brompton Hospital.

 Dr Alexander Lyon's clinical expertise includes: